 In reality, though, your pooch could easily find themselves getting in trouble, and, if it gets to this stage, it could be very hard to help them to get out of it.
 To give you an idea of what could cause such an issue, this post will be exploring some of the key offences a canine can commit.

-Over Excitement: There are few things in life which are as hard to control as an excited dog.
-When they are having fun, they won’t have any regard for things like property, and the claim which people have on it.
+There are few things in life which are as hard to control as an excited dog.
+When they are having fun, they won’t have any regard for things like property, and the claim that people have on it.
 Instead, they will happily play with whatever they like, leaving a lot of pet owners to foot the bill when other people’s possessions are damaged.
-It’s always best to settle this outside of the courtroom if you have the option to do so.
+It’s always best to settle this outside of the courtroom if you can do so.